 A Pedestrian Accident Attorney Can Help Your Case

-If you or a loved one has been involved in a pedestrian accident and need an experienced attorney for your personal injury claim, contact The Advocates today for a free consultation.
+If you or a loved one has been injured by a negligent driver in Iowa, you may be entitled to financial compensation.
+Contact The Advocates law firm today for a free initial consultation.

 The Next Steps In Your Case

 Contact The Advocates as soon as possible to begin the road to recovery

 Seek medical attention as soon as you can

 Keep track of any and all treatment you receive during recovery

 Once you've completed treatment, your case can move forward